ganapoop/roccit/README.md

 I built Bloccit as my first Rails app at Bloc in the Backend phase of my course.

-## Bloccit features include the abilities to:
+## Bloccit's features include the ability to:

 * create a user account with a username, email, and password, and use a Gravatar for a profile picture
 * create topics, posts, and comments